-Sometimes when you are in business you can be too close to the problem.
+Sometimes in business, you can be too close to the problem.
 It could be that your company may be carrying historical debt which threatens its future existence.
 Or you may be unsure about pumping more money into your existing business.

 If you are a business owner, the effects of a recession can be keenly felt.
 Falling sales can impact on profits in many ways.
 Lower profits can quickly threaten even the survival of the business.
 It is easy to overlook very obvious solutions which could help the situation, for example:

-- Know how much you need to take to cover your overheads- sounds a bit obvious but it can vary significantly in changing times.
-In a very small business it may be easy to calculate the “break-even” position but with a larger operation up-to-date management accounts are essential.
+- Know how much you need to take to cover your overheads.
+In a very small business it may be easy to calculate the “break-even” position but with a larger operation, up-to-date management accounts are essential.
 If you wait until the year-end figures come back from your accountant you could have been loss-making for months before you take any action.

 - Look for ways to minimize costs without compromising the business.
 If sales have shrunk review labour costs; are you carrying surplus capacity in other areas?

 - Maximise your productivity – sometimes spending money on the best equipment can increase your business productivity